Kahuterawa Reserve: Discover Nature’s Serenity Just Outside Palmerston North

 Are Pets Allowed in Kahuterawa Reserve?

-Yes, pets are allowed in Kahuterawa Reserve.
-You'll need to follow the pet policies, keeping your dog on a leash in specified areas.
-It's your responsibility to control your pet and clean up after them.
+Yes, pets are permitted at Kahuterawa Reserve.
+However, adhere to pet policies by keeping dogs on a leash in designated areas and cleaning up after them.

 Is There a Fee for Using the Facilities?